arashnm80/arashnm80.github.io/handbook/good-enough.md

 > No matter how much I can stretch, in the end I have a limited rope.
 The challenge is to maximize the area.

-### Perfection-Obsession
-How to paralyze a perfection-obsessive?
-Tell him to grab 20 apples from refrigerator while you know there are 19 or 21 of them.